alhu45/alhu45/README.md

-- 👋 Hi, I’m Alan Hu!
+- 👋 Hi, I’m Alan!
-- 👀 I am currently a 2nd year Computer Engineering Student at Queen's University!
+- 📫👀 I am going to 3rd year Computer Engineering Student at Queen's University!
-- 📫 Check out my website! hualan.ca
+- 👀 Check out my website! [hualan.ca](url)

 <!---
 alhu45/alhu45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.